 According to Brian, “writing books and articles requires that you understand your subject area in depth.
 I publish books and articles for two reasons.
 First, it helps me stay on top of my professional duties to my clients and keeps my skills sharp.
 Second, even if someone doesn’t hire me, I want them to have trustworthy information so they can make good decisions for themselves.”

-Before law school, Brian attended Texas A&M University where he obtained a Bachelor of Science in Computer Science with a minor in Philosophy.
-Brian was a varsity letterman on the Texas A&M basketball team, a four-year member of the Corps of Cadets, and a two-year member of the Ross Volunteers, an elite organization which serves as the Honor Guard for the Governor of Texas and is the oldest student organization in the State of Texas.
+At Texas A&M, Brian was a varsity letterman, a four-year member of the Corps of Cadets, and a two-year member of the Ross Volunteers, an elite organization which serves as the Honor Guard for the Governor of Texas and is the oldest student organization in the State of Texas.
 Brian is a Lifetime Member of both the Texas A&M Letterman’s Association and the Corps of Cadets Association.

 “The most important thing in my life is my family.
 Work comes second.
 Frankly, I think spending as much time with my family as I can ends up making me a much more effective lawyer.
 It helps me connect with my clients in ways that lawyers who ignore their families can’t.
 I’ve worked with lawyers who are workaholics and frankly, I wouldn’t ever hire them myself because they don’t appreciate what happens to families who’ve had a loved one injured or killed.
 They don’t understand it.
 I lost my own mother when I was ten years old, so I understand what people who’ve suffered tragedy are going through.”